Thomas Stevens (cyclist)

-Thomas Stevens (24 December 1854 – 24 January 1935) was the first person to circle the globe by bicycle.
+Thomas Stevens (24 December 1854 – 24 January 1935) was an English-American citizen.
+He is regarded as the first person to circle the globe by bicycle.
 He rode a large-wheeled Ordinary, also known as a penny-farthing, from April 1884 to December 1886.
 He later searched for Henry Morton Stanley in Africa, investigated the claims of Indian ascetics and became manager of the Garrick Theatre in London.